Low Volatility Equity Fund (PLVEX)

-- Sector neutral: Seeks to capitalize on a diverse range of low-beta stocks across all sectors rather than overweighting low-beta sectors.
+- Sector diversity: The fund seeks to capitalize on a diverse range of low-beta stocks across all sectors rather than simply overweighting low-beta sectors.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.
 Share price, principal value, and return will vary, and you may have a gain or loss when you sell your shares.
 To obtain the most recent month-end performance, visit putnam.com.